BDKR-actual/bb_bg/README.md

 ## In closing

 I hope this is fun for you.
 I enjoy it.
 I initially wrote this because too me it's cool to be spun on coffee and write code in a transparent terminal with the background changing every minute or so.
-Cool musing playing, cool code being written, and cool pics of cars, bikes, planes, or peeps cycling in the background.
+Cool music playing, cool code being written, and cool pics of cars, bikes, planes, or peeps cycling in the background.

 Drop me a line! :-)\
 Cheers